 Bachelor’s degree in accounting or related field preferred

-Minimum ten years’ experience in bookkeeping or accounting required
+Minimum ten years of experience in bookkeeping or accounting required

-It is important you hire for the requirements as reflected in the job description so it doesn’t look like you made an exception to a requirement.
-You can run into problems if you hire an applicant who doesn’t meet your requirements listed over someone who does meet your requirements, especially if the other person is in a protected class.
+It is important you hire for the requirements as reflected in the job description, so it doesn’t look like you made an exception.
+You can run into problems if you hire someone who doesn’t meet your requirements over someone who does meet them.
+Especially if the other person is in a protected class.
 You don’t want to discriminate or look like you are discriminating.
-Any applicant you hire should meet your required qualifications.
+Any applicant you hire should meet your qualifications.

-This is where you would put software knowledge needed or if they need experience using any specialized tools for their trade.
-Again, when writing a job description you may want to list what is preferred or required.
+This is where you would put the software knowledge needed.
+Also, if they need experience using any specialized tools for their trade.
+Again, list what is preferred or required.
 For example:

 Intermediate Microsoft Office skills required